alisonands/assignment_3_python_challenge/README.md

 # assignment_3

-Note: the .ipynb files were used for testing only.
-Kindly refer to the .py files.
+Note: the main.ipynb files were used for testing only.
+Kindly refer to the main.py files.